Shall We Gather at the River?

 There have been many recordings of the hymn including those by Patti Page, Burl Ives and Willie Nelson.

 Lyrics

 The song's lyrics refer to the Christian concept of the anticipation of restoration and reward, and reference the motifs found at - a crystal clear river with water of life, issuing from the throne of heaven, all presented by an angel of God.
+It also brings to mind Acts 16:13, where Paul found women gathered by the river outside the city gates of Phillipi.